-• COMmotion < allow center of mass motion? >
+• COMmotion < allow center of mass motion? > Acceptable Values: yes or no Default Value: no

 Description: Specifies whether or not motion of the center of mass of the entire system is allowed.
 If this option is set to no, the initial velocities of the system will be adjusted to remove center of mass motion of the system.
 Note that this does not preclude later center-of-mass motion due to external forces such as random noise in Langevin dynamics, boundary potentials, and harmonic restraints.